Towards AI Accountability Infrastructure: Gaps and Opportunities in AI Audit Tooling: Methodology

-To analyze the qualities of tools across our taxonomy,\footnote{ All the code for our analysis and resulting plots---as well as instructions for obtaining supplemental data---can be accessed at {\github}. } we also manually labeled each tool with several tags describing the tool's documentation and function: license (open-source or proprietary); organization type (for-profit, non-profit, government, or academic); intended audit target (automated decision system, online platforms, large pre-trained online platforms autonomous vehicles, and/or other); intended user (internal and/or external); and format (e.g. API, software product, code/data repository, white paper, and/or other).
+\inlinesection{Landscape analysis.} To analyze the qualities of tools across our taxonomy, we also manually labeled each tool with several tags describing the tool's documentation and function, including license (open source or not), organization type (for-profit, non-profit, government, or academic), and other characteristics.
 One author created the labels and at least one other author reviewed each label for agreement.

-We also supplemented our dataset with data from \href{http://www.crunchbase.com}{Crunchbase} \citep{noauthor_crunchbase_nodate}, a platform for tracking funding, employment, revenue and other data for technology ventures, and Github \citep{noauthor_github_nodate}, a platform for hosting and developing software.
-From Github, we scraped repository activity---primarily the number of forks, stars, and issues---for the 98 tools with Github repositories in our dataset. {\nOrgsCB} of the {\nOrgs} organizations in our dataset (accounting for {\nToolsCB} tools) have Crunchbase entries, which we manually identified using fuzzy matching and the Crunchbase search feature; {\nOrgsCBEmployees} include estimated employee counts.
-Of the {\nOrgsCBFirms} entries that are not for universities or government agencies, {\nOrgsCBFirmsRev} include revenue estimates.
-We also collected total venture funding (adjusted to U.S. dollars) for {\nOrgsCBFirmsPrivateFunding} firms out of the {\nOrgsCBFirmsPrivate} firms that are still private (i.e., have not undertaken an initial public offering).
-Additionally, we used the Google Scholar API to annotate each academic reference of an identified tool with the most recent available citation count.

-We analyzed the distribution of these supplemental variables across our taxonomy and include our findings in \S\ref{sec:results}.
-Detailed results, including all figures summarizing all our quantiative analysis, can be found in Appendix~\ref{app:figures}.
+We also supplemented our dataset with funding \& employment data from \href{http://www.crunchbase.com}{Crunchbase} (accessed in September 2023), activity data from \href{https://github.com}{Github} (September 2024), and citation data from \href{https://scholar.google.com}{Google Scholar} API (September 2023).
+Detailed methods and additional analysis can be found in Appendix~\ref{app:landscape}, and a full interactive version of our dataset can be viewed at {\vizurl}.\footnote{ All the code for our analysis and resulting plots---as well as instructions for obtaining supplemental data---can be accessed at {\github}. }